Pxomox-Astronomy-Lab/proxmox-astronomy-lab/docs/compliance-security/cisv81-policy-templates/cisv81-08-audit-log-management-policy-template.md

 ### **Key Aspects of This Policy:**

-✅ **Ensures comprehensive log collection across critical enterprise assets.**
+âœ… **Ensures comprehensive log collection across critical enterprise assets.**
-✅ **Defines retention, transmission, and analysis requirements for security logs.**
+âœ… **Defines retention, transmission, and analysis requirements for security logs.**
-✅ **Supports forensic investigations and compliance monitoring.**
+âœ… **Supports forensic investigations and compliance monitoring.**
-✅ **Improves detection and response to security anomalies.**
+âœ… **Improves detection and response to security anomalies.**

 This document **presents the CISv8 Audit Log Management Policy Template** and includes **additional information on how organizations may implement it**, along with a **generalized example of its application in the Proxmox Astronomy Lab**.